miltonjdaz/REST_API_project/README.md

 # REST_API_project
-Exporting GitHub metadata using REST APIs into my local PostgreSQL database
+Exporting GitHub commits using REST APIs and displaying which repository has the most commits